zcdong/Devguide/book/advanced-system-console.md

 ## Wiring the Console

+The system console can be accessed through the Dronecode probe or an FTDI cable.
+Both options are explained in the section below.

 ### Connecting via Dronecode Probe

 Connect the 6-pos DF13 1:1 cable on the [Dronecode probe](http://nicadrone.com/index.php?id_product=65&controller=product) to the SERIAL4/5 port of Pixhawk.